turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

     receiver account.
 Once the `ft_on_transfer` call completes on the receiver account, then the NEAR runtime will capture its output data and provide it as input data for the `ft_resolve_transfer_call`.
 The callback will be scheduled in the next block to run on the shard that hosts the STAKE token contract.
+  - with cross contract calls gas considerations need to be taken into account.
+The FT standard states that `ft_transfer_call` must pass along all unused gas to the receiver contract.
+Technically speaking that is not possible.
+We can approximately pass along the unused gas.
+Getting gas right in cross contract calls requires experimentation.
+The approach I use is to measure the gas consumption on the callback by temporarily relaxing the private contraint.
+This enables me to invoke the function manually and measure the gas consumption.
+The STAKE contract provides an operator interface to enables the operator to configure the gas usage for cross contract calls.
+This is beyond the scope of this tutorial, but worth mentioning.
+Checkout the `ft_on_transfer_gas()` and `resolve_transfer_gas()` methods in the source code for details.
 - the code uses what's called the high level cross contract pattern provided by NEAR Rust SDK.
 It works as follows:

 The remote function calls are declared as rust traits and annotated with the `#[ext_contract]` attribute.
 This attribute